junxit/us-congress-bills-114/metadata.md

 - 2016-02-24 — Placed on the Union Calendar, Calendar No. 327.
 - 2016-02-24 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-430.
 - 2016-02-24 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-430.
+- 2016-02-25 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.